 Weitas Creek lies dominantly in the cedar-hemlock-pine ecosystem.
-At the higher elevations, roughly 5,000 – 7,000 feet, one finds spindly carex and beargrass, and mountain hemlock and even-aged lodgepole pine, their slender trunks shooting upwards in defiance of the forest fires that induced their growth.
-At lower elevations, ranging from 2,400 – 4,000 feet at the stream bottoms, grand fir and Western red cedar dominate.
-Within the conifer stands stretch large brush fields and grass meadows used as winter forage by ungulates.
+At the higher elevations, roughly 5,000-7,000 feet, one finds spindly carex and beargrass, mountain hemlock, and even-aged lodgepole pine, their slender trunks shooting upwards in defiance of the forest fires that induced their growth.
+At lower elevations, ranging from 2,400-4,000 feet at the stream bottoms, grand fir and Western red cedar dominate.
+Within the conifer stands, stretch large brush fields and grass meadows used as winter forage by ungulates.

 Wildlife abounds in this sprawling low-elevation country.
 Roughly 18,000 acres provides crucial winter range for elk.
 Mule deer and black bear are other common big game, as well as moose, mountain lion, the threatened lynx, wolverine, fisher, wolves, and the intriguing, yet unconfirmed, grizzly sighting.
 In addition, numerous Region 1 sensitive species’ habitats occur here.
 The cold, clear waters of the creeks provide a haven for Bull trout and cutthroat trout.
 A Cayuse Creek catch-and-release regulation established in 1974 for the protection and enhancement of the latter species resulted in a regional reputation for an excellent fishery.